Solving discrete constrained problems on de Rham complex: Some aspects before numerical experiments

 In actual applications, if the columns of $ \mcB $ are not full-rank, it is possible that the data $ \mcG $ does not satisfy the basic requirement $ \mcG \in \IM \mcB^T $.
 This results in that there does not exist a $ u\in \mbC^N $ such that $ \mcB^T u = \mcG $.
 By Theorem \ref{CM_decomp}, there is the orthogonal decomposition for $ \mbC^M $:

-In this case, the $ \mcG $ contains some components in $ \Ker \mcB $.
 Then the $ \mcG $ can be divided into two orthogonal parts:

 where $ \mcG_c \in \IM \mcB^T $ and $ \mcG_i \in \Ker \mcB $.
 We call $ \mcG_c $ the consistent part of $ \mcG $ and $ \mcG_i $ the inconsistent part of $ \mcG $.
 The inconsistent data can be introduced through some inevitable ways, for instance, numerical quadrature, data collection, machine precision and so on.
-Of course, there is no solution for the inconsistent data mathematically.
+Of course, there is no solution mathematically when the inconsistent data $ \mcG_i \not = 0 $.
 However, the solution for the consistent part $ \mcG_c $ may be still meaningful, especially when the consistent part $ \mcG_c $ is the dominant part of $ \mcG $.

 As the discussions in Section \ref{sec_3} and \ref{sec_4}, the linear equations in the equivalent problems that we construct are all well-posed.
 What will happen if we still use these equivalent problems to compute the solution $ u\in \mbC^N $ in the system \eqref{mixed_matrix_g1} in this case $ \mcG \not \in \IM \mcB^T $?